mrhashemi2000/UPDSF_v4.4/README.md

 <br>
 <br>

-## Reza Hashemi <mrhashemi2000@gmail.com>
-Attachments
+## * * * **Subject: Formal Request for Review of Editorial Record Integrity – Manuscript IJA-2026-0085 (International Journal of Astrobiology)** **D...
+Inbox
+Summarize this email

+Publishing Ethics and Research Integrity
-1:31 PM (7 hours ago)
+Aug 5, 2026, 4:27 PM (12 days ago)
-to publishingethics
+to me

+It looks like this message is in English
+Joseph Ganderson (Publishing Ethics and Research Integrity)

+#### 5 Aug 2026, 12:57 UTC

+Dear Dr Reza Hashemi,

+Thank you for writing with us to express your concerns.
+Please be assured that we take such reports seriously, and we will follow up further on this.
+For reference, your dedicated Cambridge ethics case number is 1784.
+You can use this in any correspondence with this inbox related to this concern.
+Otherwise, we handle many related cases, and so we ask for some patience while this is queued for our team to properly review the handling of your manuscript and your concerns.

+Best regards,

+Joseph
+Dr. Joseph Ganderson
+Publishing Ethics and Research Integrity (PERI)

+Cambridge University Press

+Reza Hashemi

+#### 3 Aug 2026, 10:02 UTC

-**Subject: Formal Request for Review of Editorial Record Integrity – Manuscript IJA-2026-0085 (International Journal of Astrobiology)**
+Subject: Formal Request for Review of Editorial Record Integrity – Manuscript IJA-2026-0085 (International Journal of Astrobiology)

-**Dear Cambridge University Press Publishing Ethics Team,**
+Dear Cambridge University Press Publishing Ethics Team,

 I am writing to formally request a review of the integrity and consistency of the official editorial record concerning manuscript IJA-2026-0085.

 Manuscript details:
 ID: IJA-2026-0085
 Title: Environmental Selection of Thymine over Uracil in Prebiotic Chemical Evolution: Insights from a Kinetic Monte Carlo Model
 Submitted: 9 July 2026
 Decision date: 29 July 2026

 This is not an appeal against the editorial decision.
 I fully accept the Editor’s authority to desk-reject a manuscript without external peer review.
 My concern is strictly limited to the accuracy and internal consistency of the documented editorial process.